 - I hate my job / coworkers.

 - I wish I could just get away.

 - I need to do something with my life.

 - Man, that digital nomad friend sounds like they’re living an awesome life

 A person who travels at will, lives where they want, and does their work digitally.
 They have no cubicle and no dress code.
 Digital nomads are young, old, male, female, single, married, have children, and are from almost every country on this planet.
 If you want to become a digital nomad, nothing can stop you.

 Becoming a Digital Nomad offers a proven step-by-step guide to test and transition into the digital nomad lifestyle.
 It’s one part travel guide and one part how-to.
 Steps build on each other in chronological order, and a dozen worksheets guide you with specific questions to answer.
 (These are freely available to save and print offline or online, whatever works best for you.)

-These are the seven steps you’ll find inside:
+These are the eight steps you’ll find inside:

 - Step 1: know yourself and what you want focuses on you, good reader.
 We have some work on do on understanding you, the person you see in the mirror.